syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/keytip.md

 ## Guidelines for adding keytips

-* The keytip to the ribbon elements can have a maximum of three letters.
-A deviation from the text count (>3) results in an exception.
+* The keytip to the ribbon items can have a maximum of three letters.
+The text count greater than (>3) results in an exception.

-* Avoid using the same keytip setting on multiple elements.
+* Avoid using the same keytip setting on multiple items.

+> For example: When you add the keytip text "H" or "HF" for the same items, it activates the first item occurrence of "H", while any subsequent instances of "H" or "HF" are ignored.

-* Do not use the same first letter for the single and double keytip elements.
+* Do not use the same first letter for the single and double keytip items.

+> For example: When accessing keytip text F, FP and FPF added for the different ribbon items and pressing F key, only the F key tip associated item will be activated while the FP, FPF associated ribbon items will be ignored.